Table of Contents

 It’s completely black, with feathers that have a metallic sheen.
-It’s skin is black, has a black beak, black feathers, and the roosters have a black comb.
+Its skin is black, has a black beak, black feathers, and the roosters have a black comb.
 What’s even stranger?
 All of its internal organs and bones are black, too.

 Currently, they remain a hard bird to find and are pretty difficult to obtain (reputable US breeders are sold until 2019!)